wad3g/bhamtech/README.md

 ![BHAM TECH](./logo.png)

-> A community-currated collection of tech resources, projects, and other things related for Birmingham, AL
+> A community-curated collection of tech resources, projects, and other things related for Birmingham, AL

 The goal of this repo is to become a central location for Birmingham, AL developers to find tech resources, events, share projects, etc..
 You can find this on the web at **http://b🐖.ws**.